 7. Control your cables

 Make sure you wrap your cables up properly – they can take up lots of space and get damaged if you just stuff them in your case.
-Old sunglasses cases work well as cable containers, or you can stump for sealed plastic bags.
+Old sunglasses cases work well as cable containers.

 8. Make sure your toiletries don’t leak